-- You need the performance that native provides.
+- You need the performance that native frameworks provide.
 Particularly if you’re making a game (and not using something like Unity), making use of a device’s 3D/AR/VR capabilities, or are building an otherwise complex application.

 - You have the resources and processes available to support the logistical demands of running two mobile development streams and keeping them in sync.

 - You’re targeting a single platform for your app – Android or iOS only, and you don’t expect this to change.

 - You need direct access to device capabilities that only native can provide.

 When to use React Native

 - You want to build a cross-platform app with a fairly straightforward use case.

 - You want to quickly make a prototype or MVP.
 Even if you’re considering using native development when bringing a product to market, React Native is great for putting something together quickly.
 This can prove to be a valuable test of the framework’s viability for your given use case – maybe native won’t be needed after all.